Wesam2026/cloud-beginner-cicd-pages-wesamjalambo/README.md

 This project is a simple static website created for the Cloud Computing course.

-## Files
+## Project Title
-index.html
-style.css
-script.js
+Cloud CI/CD Beginner Assignment

-## Run locally
+## Run Locally
-Open index.html in your browser.
+Download the project files and open index.html in your browser.

-## GitHub Pages link
+## GitHub Pages Link
 Will be added after deployment.